 The Town maintains four individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and Community Redevelopment Fund, all identified as major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and Community Redevelopment Fund, both identified as major funds.

-The basic governmental fund financial statements can be found on pages 11 through 14 of this report.
+The basic governmental fund financial statements can be found on pages as listed on the table of contents of this report.

 3) Notes to the financial statements.
 The notes provide additional information essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found starting on page 15 of this report.
+The notes to the financial statements can be found on pages as listed on the table of contents of this report.